 Green gram is a leguminous annual crop mainly grown in the semi-arid regions of Kenya, where it contributes significantly to household nutrition, food security, and farm income (Hakim et al., 2022; Kuria et al., 2025).
 The crop is valued for its carbohydrates (62%), protein (31%), fibers (4%), vitamins, amino acids, minerals, short maturity period, and ability to thrive under low-input conditions (Yumbya et al., 2024; Mugo et al., 2020).
 The long root system enables it to draw water from deeper depths to maintain crop yields (Mulwa et al., 2023).
 Drought tolerance allows this crop to survive in diverse agro-ecological zones (Wangui, 2021).
 Despite its economic importance, green gram production and storage are severely constrained by postharvest losses caused by bruchids (Yewale et al., 2020).

 Breeding and selection of bruchid resistant varieties offer a sustainable and safe strategy for minimizing postharvest losses (Soujanya et al., 2024).
 Data on green gram varietal resistance to bruchid infestation among commonly cultivated green gram varieties in Kenya is limited, and the associated mechanisms of resistance are only partially understood.
-A focused evaluation of the varieties KS20, N26, Ndengu Tosha, Karembo, and Biashara under uniform conditions would contribute valuable knowledge for breeding programs and farmer advisories.
+A focused evaluation of the varieties namely: KS20, N26, Ndengu Tosha, Karembo, and Biashara under uniform conditions would contribute valuable knowledge for breeding programs and farmer advisories.
 Green gram breeding efforts have previously concentrated on drought tolerance, early maturity, high-yielding varieties, and little has been done on bruchid resistance due to poor seed systems (Mulwa, 2022).
 Several studies have demonstrated that seed morphological traits such as ovipositional preference, seed coat hardness, thickness, size, and color play an important role in mediating bruchid resistance (Yewale et al., 2020).
 However, tolerance levels vary significantly across green gram varieties, and effective evaluation under controlled conditions is necessary to identify varieties with proper morphological and biological characteristics for stable resistance.
 Identification of resistant green gram varieties, therefore, provides a critical avenue for reducing dependence on synthetic pesticides.

 In Kenya, there are five main green gram varieties, which comprise two old releases of the 1990’s (N26 and KS20), which were developed and released when pest infestation was low, and hence, very little research had been done on green gram breeding (Mulwa,2022; Yumbya et al., 2025).
 Three modern selections of 2017 (Karembo, Biashara, and Ndengu Tosha) were released by the Kenya Agricultural and Livestock Research Organization, having developed when pressure for pest and disease incidences was very high (Mulwa,2022).
 However, there is limited research on the susceptibility of different green gram varieties to bruchid infestation and their effectiveness in reducing post-harvest losses in stored green gram grains.
 This necessitated the need for research on seed varieties that could overcome the serious challenges of pest incidences and low productivity (Mulwa et al., 2023).